-NOTE: If a student withdraws from the College in an academic term during which they are ineligible for financial aid due to not maintaining satisfactory academic progress, they remain ineligible for financial aid until such time that they once again make SAP.
-In other words, you may not re-enter the College with new financial aid eligibility if at the time you withdrew you were not meeting SAP requirements.
+NOTE: If a student withdraws from the College in an academic term during which they are ineligible for financial aid due to not maintaining satisfactory academic progress, they remain ineligible for financial aid until such time that he or she once again makes satisfactory academic progress.
+In other words, you may not re-enter the College with new financial aid eligibility if at the time you withdrew you were not meeting satisfactory academic progress requirements.